nitwit-se/notes/content/posts/20231114163855-openai_s_assistants_api.md

 ```
 ### What did gpt-4 say?

-One last step for completeness - we never printed out any messages that the language model responded with.
+One last step - for completeness - is to print out any messages that the language model responded with.
 This can be done by retrieving the list of messages contained in the thread and printing them out:

 ```python
 messages = client.beta.threads.messages.list(